honusz/Tonalite/docs/installation/login.md

 ## Default Login

 By default, Tonalite has one user.
-The default username and password are
+The default username and password are:

 Username: `admin`

 Password: `password`

-These can be changed after you login the first time, or you can leave them as they are if security is not an issue for your system.
+These can be changed after you login the first time, or you can leave them as-is if security is not an issue for your system.